Schloss Höhenried: Wilhelmina Busch's ingenious plan: The relocation of the Swiss Legation to Schloss Höhenried

 Minister Hans Frölicher, Envoy of the Swiss Confederation to the German Reich from 1938 to 1945, photographed at the Conference of the Swiss envoys in Switzerland in 1937.
 On 22 April 1945, the Germans contacted the Swiss Legation at Schloss Höhenried regarding the evacuation of Maréchal Philippe Pétain from Germany to Switzerland.
 The next day, the evacuation of the Maréchal to Switzerland began under the supervision of Walter Stucki and with the participation of Hans K. Frey (1916–1974), an employee of the Swiss Legation at Schloss Höhenried.
+Hans K. Frey did not enter the diplomatic service until 1946.

 Wilhelmina Busch observed the course of the war very closely.
 To prevent the destruction of Schloss Höhenried, she again used the contacts that had once put her on the blacklist.
 The aim was for neutral Switzerland to relocate its legation from war-torn Berlin to Schloss Höhenried so that the castle would become Swiss territory and thus be protected from destruction.

 Wilhelmina Busch had launched the plan through her relatives.
 Her niece Lillyclaire Berghaus, née von Gontard (1910–1986), the daughter of Paul von Gontard (1868–1941), who was the former general director of the Deutsche Waffen- und Munitionsfabriken, and Clara von Gontard (1876–1959), Wilhelmina Buschs's sister, was married to the German arms manufacturer Bernhard Berghaus (1896–1966), who, on behalf of Heinrich Himmler, was also responsible for handling the arms deliveries from Swiss arms companies to Germany, first and foremost: Oerlikon-Bührle.
 His wife and children had lived in Zurich since the beginning of the war.
 Bernhard Berghaus, in turn, was in close contact with the Swiss envoy in Berlin, Minister Hans Frölicher.
-As early as 1943, Bernhard Berghaus had placed Schloss Großwudicke in Milower Land, a manor house built in 1735, refurbished in 1882 and demolished in 1973, at the disposal of the Swiss Legation for the duration of the Allied air raids in Berlin.
+As early as 1943, Bernhard Berghaus had placed Schloss Großwudicke in Milower Land, a manor house built in 1735 – refurbished in 1882 and demolished in 1973 – at the disposal of the Swiss Legation for the duration of the Allied air raids in Berlin.
 The manor house was bought by Paul von Gontard, the father of Lillyclaire Berghaus, in 1916.
 Schloss Großwudicke also became known as a meeting place for Heinrich Himmler and Ernst Röhm in March 1934.